FabianFriederichs/NTCCalibration/README.md

 A steinhart-hart model is fitted to the data points and a lookup table over temperatures and ADC values is extrapolated from this.

+Optionally, it also works directly with resistance values instead of ADC readings.

 ### Features
 - Least squares fit to an arbitrary number of data points
 - Supports arbitrary powers of the Steinhart-Hart model